emkcloud/livewire-tweak/docs/contents/prefix-core.md

 LIVEWIRE_TWEAK_CORE_PREFIX_DOMAIN=false
 ```

-This is an example of the result when setting domain disabled.
+This is an example of the result when setting option for domain disabled.

 ```html
 <script src="/admin/vendor/livewire/livewire.js"></script>